Turgerel/ScanSphere/ScanSphere/GEM Instructions.md

-# INSTRUCTIONS TO DOWNLAOD AND RUN GEM
+# INSTRUCTIONS TO DOWNLOAD AND RUN GEM

 Our ScanSphere tool utilizes the GEM library, specifically **node2vec** and **SDNE**.
 Here are the instructions to download GEM and running the graph embedding techniques.